zsparal/api-documentation/source/reference/oauth2/authorize.rst

        .. type:: string

-     - The auth code, with which you can request an :ref:`access token <oauth2/tokens>`.
+     - The auth code, with which you can request an :doc:`access token </reference/oauth2/tokens>`.

    * - | ``state``